/posts/ 2020/clearing-distractions

 Everyone knows that sound.
 My phone, watch, tablet, all making noises to say “HEY LOOK AT ME” and rarely is it anything important.
 On a normal day, I have about 60-100 notifications on my devices; Each one of these pulls my attention away from my current focus, and while I’ve got better at managing these “micro interruptions” it is still just another interruption.

 Over the past couple of years Microsoft, Apple, and Google have all worked on bringing distraction-free functions to their OSes and devices.
-Windows 10 introduced “Focus Assist” and Apple has “Do Not Disturb” settings, but even them only take away the burden for a period of time and those notifications are still building up behind the scenes.
+Windows 10 introduced “Focus Assist” and Apple has “Do Not Disturb” settings, but even they only take away the burden for some time and those notifications are still building up behind the scenes.

 So I thought; What if I just do away with these notifications, prune down the list of applications to a few essentials that I allow to notify me?
 I already do with my Apple Watch, which was more out of absolute frustration that I’m getting a wrist notification of an upcoming SpaceX launch from the KSC app.
 Maybe now it is time to do the same with my iPhone.